kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 Istio Ingress Gateway secures the endpoints with certificate validation.
 Each call must include a valid client certificate.
 You can access every exposed Application using the assigned path.
 For example, to reach the Gateway for the `user-custom` Application, use `gateway.servicemanager.cluster.kyma.cx/user-custom`.

-## Application Connectivity Validator
+## Central Application Connectivity Validator

 Application Connectivity Validator verifies the subject of the client certificate.
-It is deployed per Application and it proxies requests to Application Registry and Event Publisher.
+It is deployed for all Applications in ```kyma-system``` namespace, and proxies requests to Application Registry and Event Publisher.

 ## Connector Service